projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 You can upload as many files as you want, but all must have the same columns.
 If you upload another file, the columns will change to the form of last file uploaded.

+= Export =

+You can export a file with all your users data using "Export" tab.
+There you will be able to find some filters and options to prepare your export.

+= Hooks: actions and filter =
+If you want to extend this plugin or use this plugin with any other, [here you have a list with all hooks available in the plugin](https://codection.com/import-users-csv-meta/listado-de-hooks-de-import-and-exports-users-and-customers/).

 = This plugin saved me a lot of time and work.
 Where can I donate? =

 Thanks, donations help us to continue improving our plugins and allow us to give the best support in the forums [Donate Here via PayPal.](https://codection.com/go/donate-import-users-from-csv-with-meta/)